 SECTION 3.
-FILING FEE: For the purpose of wholly or partially defraying the costs of the proceedings prescribed herein, including publication costs, the applicant, upon the filing of the application, shall pay to the City Clerk a fee in an amount as required by a schedule of fees determined by the Governing Body.
-Promptly upon the filing of any such application, the City Clerk shall refer the application to the Planning Commission for study and recommendation.
+FILING FEE: For the purpose of wholly or partially defraying the costs of the proceedings prescribed herein, including publication costs, the applicant, upon the filing of the application, shall pay to the Zoning Administrator a fee in an amount as required by a schedule of fees determined by the Governing Body.
+Promptly upon the filing of any such application, the Zoning Administrator shall refer the application to the Planning Commission for study and recommendation.

 SECTION 4.
 PUBLIC HEARING AND NOTICE: Before the Planning Commission shall, by proper action, formulate its recommendation to the Governing Body on any such proposed or requested change of zoning district boundary or regulation, whether initiated by the Governing Body or Planning Commission or by others, the Planning Commission shall hold a public hearing on such proposal.
 The secretary of the Planning Commission shall cause a notice of public hearing to be published once in the official newspaper and at least twenty (20) days shall elapse between the date of such publication and the date set for the hearing.
 Such notice shall fix the time and place for such hearing and shall contain a statement regarding the proposed changes in the regulations or restrictions or in the boundary of any district, and if such proposed amendment will affect specific property, the legal description and general street address shall be given; provided that, in addition to such publication notice, at least twenty (20) days before the hearing written notice of such proposed change shall be mailed to all the owners of land within the City’s boundary located within two hundred (200) feet of the area proposed to be altered, except that where the change will include property located adjacent to or outside the City’s limits, the written notice shall also be mailed to all owners of land outside the City’s boundary located within one thousand (1,000) feet of the area proposed to be altered.
 Failure to receive such notice shall not invalidate any subsequent action taken when the notice has been properly addressed and deposited in the mail.
 Whenever five or more property owners of record owning 10 or more contiguous or non-contiguous lots, tracts or parcels of the same zoning classification initiate a rezoning of their property from a less restrictive to a more restrictive zoning classification, such amendment shall require notice by publication and hearing, however, such zoning amendment shall not require written notice and shall not be subject to protest petition.

 SECTION 5.
 ZONING CLASSIFICATIONS OF LESSER CHANGE: In accordance with the provisions of K.S.A.
 12-757, the Planning Commission and the Governing Body may recommend and approve a lesser change in zoning districts without re-publication of a notice or re-distribution of notices to property owners when such change is more restrictive than the district which is applied for as shown on the table below; provided, however, that such recommendation and approval shall not be for a lesser classification than the existing zoning district.
-If the applicant at the Governing Body meeting, at which a zoning amendment is being considered, desires to amend the application and/or the Governing Body desires to consider a “lesser” zoning change, then such a proposed change shall be returned to the Planning Commission for reconsideration and further recommendation to the Governing Body without further publication or notice.
+If the applicant at the Governing Body meeting, at which a zoning amendment is being considered, desires to amend the application and/or the Governing Body desires to consider a “lesser” zoning change, then such a proposed change shall be returned to the Planning.
+Commission for reconsideration and further recommendation to the Governing Body without further publication or notice.

 For the purposes of this section, zoning classifications of lesser change shall be as shown below, based on descending order of use restriction: